singularityhub/sregistry/README.md

 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

 ## What is Singularity Registry

 Singularity Registry Server is a server to provide management and storage of Singularity images for an institution or user to deploy locally.
-It does not manage building, but serves endpoints to obtain and save containers.
+It does not manage building but serves endpoints to obtain and save containers.

 ## Images Included

 Singularity Registry consists of several Docker images, and they are integrated to work together using [docker-compose.yml](docker-compose.yml).

 The images are the following:

- - **vanessa/sregistry**: is the main uwsgi application, which serves a Django (python-based) application.
+ - **vanessa/sregistry**: is the main uWSGI application, which serves a Django (python-based) application.
  - **nginx**: pronounced (engine-X) is the webserver.
-The starter application is configured for http, however you should follow the instructions to set up https properly.
-Note that we build a custom nginx image that takes advantage of the [nginx upload module](https://www.nginx.com/resources/wiki/modules/upload/).
+The starter application is configured for HTTP.
+However, you should follow our [instructions](https://singularityhub.github.io/sregistry/docs/install/server#ssl) to set up HTTPS properly.
+Note that we build a custom NGINX image that takes advantage of the [nginx-upload-module](https://www.nginx.com/resources/wiki/modules/upload/).
- - **worker**: is the same uwsgi image, but with a running command that is specialized to perform tasks.
-The tasks are run via [django-rq](https://github.com/rq/django-rq) that uses a
+ - **worker**: is the same uWSGI image, but with a running command for queueing jobs and processing them in the background.
+These jobs run via [django-rq](https://github.com/rq/django-rq) backed by a
  - **redis**: database to organize the jobs themselves.
  - **scheduler** jobs can be scheduled using the scheduler.

 For more information about Singularity Registry Server, please reference the [docs](https://singularityhub.github.io/sregistry).
 If you have any issues, please [let me know](https://github.com/singularityhub/sregistry/issues)!

 ## License